Exercise Intervention for Colorectal Cancer Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 However, it does exclude participants who have used antibiotics, antifungals, or antiparasitics in the past 6 months.

-Is exercise intervention safe for colorectal cancer survivors?
+What prior data suggests that this exercise intervention is safe for colorectal cancer survivors?

 Heather Greenlee